 - Excursions + Activities

 The trip was based around the conference I was there to attend called Social Media on the Sand.

 Turks and Caico FAQs

-Our room, or should I say suite was fabulous.
-We had a huge king bed in the room and a day bed with trundle in the other room which was great for the kids.
-We did not spend a whole lot of time in our rooms but they were comfortable and came with snacks and drinks in the refrigerator that were restocked daily.
+Our room, or should I say the suite was fabulous.
+We had a huge king bed in the room.
+There was a day bed with a trundle in the other room, which was great for the kids.
+We did not spend a whole lot of time in our rooms but they were comfortable.
+They came with snacks and drinks in the refrigerator that were restocked daily.

 There are different villages within the resort and all of them were quite nice.
 Each village's architecture (Caribbean Village, Key West, Italian, French, etc.) reflected that part of the world.
 Including the pools

 There is only one restaurant that requires a reservation and that was the hibachi grill.
 Pick a night, you'd like to dine there and set your reservations.
 Other than that, the food was delicious everywhere we went.
-It felt weird not tipping, but that is all part of the all inclusive gig.
+It felt weird not tipping, but that is all part of the all-inclusive gig.

 The Beach!!!
 I can NOT tell you how many times I was asked about the water and the beach.
-Yes my friends, this was one of the most incredible beaches I've seen in my life.
+Yes, my friends, this was one of the most incredible beaches I've seen in my life.
 The sand is white and felt like sugar on your toes.
 The water is the most brilliant color blue in all the world and it was warm, even in October!
-Of course you would find most of the resorts guest down at the beach during the magical hour as we all watched the most magnificent sunsets.
-The skies turn all different colors and pinks, oranges and purplesI only wish I could have captured the brilliance on film.
+Of course, you would find most of the resort guest down at the beach during the magical hour.
+We would all watch the most magnificent sunsets.
+The skies turn all different colors of pinks, oranges, and purple.
+I only wish I could have captured the brilliance on film.

 Excursions + Activities